LEAP Forward Website

 When does LEAP Forward take Place?

-The LEAP Forward Internship will begin on June 26th, 2023 and run through August 11th, 2023, for a total of 6 weeks.
-Interns will have off July 15th-July 9th.
+The LEAP Forward Internship will begin on June 16th, 2025 and run through August 6th, 2025, for a total of 6 weeks.
+Interns will have off June 30th-July 4th.

-The week of June 19th, there will be an initial orientation, for all LEAP Forward interns, where there will be team-building as well as general preparation leading up to the June 26th start date.
-The specific date of the orientation is still to be determined and will be communicated to Interns once they are selected and have accepted the internship opportunity.
+June 16th at 6:00 P.M, there will be a required initial orientation, for all LEAP Forward interns, where there will be team-building as well as general preparation leading up to the June 18th start date.

 Where is LEAP Forward Located?